-Cash and cash equivalents includes cash in hand, demand deposits in banks and highly liquid, current investments with a maturity of three months or less j) Treasury Shares
+Cash and cash equivalents includes cash in hand, demand deposits in banks and highly liquid, current investments with a maturity of three months or less.

 The Group is not subject to any limits regarding drawing down funds beyond those established in certain contracts for bank borrowings (see Note 14).